 - potatoes and carrots: these should also be cubed in medium to large pieces.
 The dish will be done once the the potatoes are cooked (the sauce will have time to meld together by then).

 - Massaman paste: This is what makes this dish a Thai Massaman curry and there are all different kinds available.
-I've used mostly the one by Mae Ploy and the one by Maesri as these are most accessible to me.
-If a vegan paste is important to use, check the the ingredients for things like shrimp paste.
+I've mostly used the one by Maesri and Mae Ploy as these are the most accessible ones to me.
+Check the ingredients for things like shrimp paste.
+Maesri Massaman curry paste does not have shrimp paste but the Mae Ploy one does.

 - coconut milk: I use one can of full fat coconut milk for a thick and creamy consistency.
 Cartons of coconut milk are not quite the same and have a thinner consistency.